iduane/i18n-ai-extractor/README.md

 - Use the command palette and search for "Scan for Unlocalized Text".
 - Results will be displayed in a side panel.

+### 4. Scan All Unused Keys

+Find unused i18n keys in your project.

+- Use the command palette and search for "Scan all unused i18n keys".
+- The extension will scan your project and list all unused keys.

+### 5. Scan All Typos

+Identify potential typos in your locale files.

+- Use the command palette and search for "Scan all typos in locale files".
+- The extension will check your locale files for possible spelling errors.

 ## Configuration

 To configure the extension, go to File > Preferences > Settings and search for "I18n AI Extractor".